COVID-19 Protection Planning for Current and Prospective Families and Students

 If a boarding student has a positive COVID test result, they must isolate in their room for five days starting either on the day they test positive or the day symptoms began - whichever is earlier.

-• If they have a roommate, the roommate will relocate for five days and until the symptoms reside
+• If they have a roommate, the roommate will relocate for five days or until the symptoms recede

 • They will wear a KN95 mask when they need to use the restroom (we will provide them with the KN95).